 If you increase your hot water system size and you have fairly old electrical wiring it is quite likely you will.
-You can call an electrician with your new hot water system power size (3.6kw for example) and wire size and they should be able to let you know if it will work over the phone.
+You can call an electrician with your new hot water system power size (3.6kw for example) and wire size and they should be able to let you know over the phone if it will work.

 32. Do I need to add a temperature control device to the water to my house when I install a new hot water system?

 33. How often should my hot water unit be serviced?

 The relief valves needs to be pulled every 3-6 months depending on the manufacturer.